Clemapfel/jluna/docs/~manual.md

 Set{Dict{UInt64, Pair{UInt64, Vector{Int32}}}}<T>
 ```

 As mentioned before, any boxable type, including proxies themself, can be used as arguments directly without manually having to call `box` or `unbox`.
 If an argument is not (un)boxable, a compile-time error is thrown.
-This makes `jluna`s way of calling functions much, much safer than the C-APIs `jl_call`.
+This makes jlunas way of calling functions much, much safer than the C-APIs `jl_call`.

 ### Calling C++ Functions from Julia